 Everyone at Noak Bridge recognises reading as one of the most important skills that children can develop.
 Reading allows children to learn knowledge for themselves, and in the 21st Century an interest and ability in reading is sometimes all that is needed for us to unlock a wealth of information.
 It is an essential part of our everyday lives, but it is also a thoroughly enjoyable activity.

 At Noak Bridge, reading is celebrated throughout the school and pupils are encouraged to read on a regular basis.
 Children are taught reading skills from the Early Years Foundation Stage.
-The following strategies are used and adapted to meet the pupils’ needs.
-The children quickly become skilled and confident readers and show enjoyment in developing independent and successful reading skills.
+Our aim is that the children will quickly become skilled and confident readers and show enjoyment in developing independent and successful reading skills.

 We teach word reading through using a systematic synthetic phonics approach.
-The scheme we follow is Read, Write Inc. This initially teaches individual letter sounds (phonemes) and then builds up to blending these sounds together to read the whole word, for example, c-a-t ‘cat’.
+The scheme we base our phonics teaching on is Read, Write Inc which has been adapted to accommodate additional sounds exposure.
+This initially teaches individual letter sounds (phonemes) and then builds up to blending these sounds together to read the whole word, for example, c-a-t ‘cat’.
 The children are taught to sound out each letter sound and blend the phonemes together to form the word.
 The sounds are taught in a specific order to enable children to be able to read words quickly and effectively.
-As pupils progress they begin to learn phonemes that are made up of two letters, e.g. sh.
-Eventually the pupils are then taught to recognise alternative spellings for sounds, e.g. recognising the vowel sound /a/ as ay, ai, a-e in words.
+As pupils progress, they begin to learn phonemes that are made up of two letters, e.g. sh.
+Eventually, the pupils are then taught to recognise alternative spellings for sounds, e.g. recognising the vowel sound /a/ as ay, ai, or a-e in words.